 The development of vaccine technologies has picked up pace over the last decades, thanks to a better understanding of the immune system.
 Scientists now seek to produce purified antigens via genetic engineering.

 Live attenuated vaccines

-There are some drawbacks though.
+There is another drawback.
 Cold chain integrity should be maintained from the production until the administration to a patient.
-This means live vaccines need to be stored in refrigerators and transported in refrigerated trucks.
+This means that live vaccines need to be stored in refrigerators and transported in refrigerated trucks.